xosadmin/cits5506/README.md

 5. Use command: ``flask run``
 6. Enjoy~

-It is recommend to add http://<your-address>/dailyanalysis to crontab and run per minute.
+It is recommend to add http://your-address/dailyanalysis to crontab and run per day.

 #### Also, you can use docker image ``xosadmin/docker_flask`` to run this project.
 For more details, please visit https://github.com/xosadmin/docker_flask